 Dear EFT Community,

-Here licensed acupuncturist, Ricardo B. Serrano, R.Ac describes the importance of the energy called Qi by acupuncture to EFT.
+Here licensed acupuncturist Ricardo B. Serrano describes the importance to EFT of the energy called Qi in traditional Chinese medicine.

 Eastern and western health philosophy differ in the way the two systems handle psychology.
 Asian philosophy emphasizes the unity of body and mind, whereas western philosophy separates the body and mind.
 The classical Chinese associate the emotions directly with the organs and they do not perceive the emotions as being stuck in the brain as the westerners do.